brunv/React-Redux-Complete/README.md

 ## Controlled and Uncontrolled Forms
 Controlled elements stores data inside of the component rather than leaving the data inside the DOM like Uncontrolled elements.

+## React Refs
+React Reafs are a system to give us direct access to a single DOM element that is rendered.
+To use it we create refs in the constructor, assign them to instance variables, then pass to a particular JSX element as props.